Long March 1

-The Long March 1 (长征一号), also known as the Changzheng-1 (CZ-1), was the first member of China's Long March rocket family.
-Like the U.S.'s and the Soviet Union's first rockets, it was based on a class of ballistic missiles, namely the DF-4 class.
+The Long March 1 (长征一号, CZ-1, DoD: CSL-1), was the first member of China's Long March rocket family.
+Like the U.S.'s and the Soviet Union's first rockets, it was based on a class of ballistic missiles, namely the DF-3 class.
+Long March 1's first flight launched China's first satellite Dong Fang Hong 1 to space on 24 April 1970.

 History

 Development started in January 1965 as the Seventh Ministry of Machine Building issued a design task.
 The two stage liquid fueled DF-4 was modified by adding a third stage in order to reach the desired orbit.
-Long March 1's second flight launched China's first satellite Dong Fang Hong 1 to space on 24 April 1970.
+Long March 1's first flight launched China's first satellite Dong Fang Hong 1 to space on 24 April 1970.
 The rocket was operational during 1970–1971.
 Wang Xiji was the chief designer of the rocket.